buley/personal/src/content/professionalism.md

 - Ability to see systems, incentives, and motivations
 - Pattern recognition across seemingly unrelated domains

-> *"The best way to predict the future is to create it." — Peter Drucker*
+> *"The best way to predict the future is to create it." -- Peter Drucker*

 **Application**
-This makes me effective in roles requiring both analysis and action—whether it's:
+This makes me effective in roles requiring both analysis and action--whether it's:
 - Reporting truth as a journalist
 - Designing information systems as an engineer
 - Guiding high-stakes negotiations as a mediator